-Adur District Council may determine an application before the end of the determination period (which is 14 calendar days, beginning with the first day after the public consultation period, excluding public holidays).
+The Council may determine an application before the end of the determination period (which is 14 calendar days, beginning with the first day after the public consultation period, excluding public holidays).

-The Council will specify the duration of the licence.
-This will initially be for 12 months.
-However, it could be for a minimum duration of 3 months or up to 2 years.
+Worthing Borough Council will specify the duration of the licence.
+This will usually be for 2 years.
+However, it could be for a minimum duration of 3 months or any other period up to 2 years.